Slow-cooked Sri Lankan beef curry.

 To make thick milk add 4 tablespoons of coconut powder per cup water.

-Reader questions about the slow cooked beef curry.
+Reader questions and reviews about the slow-cooked beef curry.

 “When I say tamarind I’m referring to paste which includes the seeds as well, not the block type.